mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 4: Final Considerations

+By the end, MuDoGeR parses the outputs from all used tools.
+Please go to the [understand outputs](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md) to better understand MuDoGeR results.

+After a successful run of Module 4 you should have the following folder structure:

-After successfully running step 4.a, you should have the following folder structure:
+After step 4.a is finished, you should have the following folder structure:

 ```console
 sample_name